JamesMighty/honeywell_task/README.md

 ### Client

-tkinter GUI with possibility to select and send multiple files in series.
+Tkinter GUI with possibility to select and send multiple files in series.
 On first start json config is generated.
 From within GUI you can save/load configuration run-time.
 You can cancel transfer anytime, file will be removed on the server side.